 Jackie and Hondo wanted a moody, romantic wedding but with no rules or traditions.
 They referenced Rock n Roll Bride magazine for inspiration throughout their planning process and felt so inspired by looking at everyone’s creativity and non-traditional themes.

-The day was held at The Art Factory, a historic loft space, in Paterson, NJ.
+The Art Factory, a historic loft space, in Paterson, NJ.
 “I always pictured an all-black wedding and we both wanted a non-traditional space”, Jackie told us.
 “Our inspiration stemmed from doing what WE liked, and not what was ‘expected.
 We would describe our theme as moody, romantic and ‘evil boho’!”